Cetis/intelligent-campus/sensors/ReadMe.md

 - *Context*: A Measurement has a location, time, frequency and way of transmitting the data to a collecting system.
 This is Context.
 A Context effectively binds a measurement value to a location, to a sensor and to data transmission.
 - *Detector*: A single part of a Measurement System defining sampling and response characteristics of a detection device.
 A Detector has only 1 input and 1 output, both being scalar quantities.
 A Detector senses 1 type of measurement.
 A Sensor may contain several Detectors.
 Data is transmitted at Sensor level, a Detector is not separately identified.
-- *Measure* (noun): A value described using a numerical scale.
-Measure is a synonym for physical quantity.
+- *Measure* (noun): A value described using a scale of an appropriate type (may be numerical, boolean or string). _This definition is now different from the OGC one, which uses a numerical scale only._
 - *Measurement* (verb): An instance of estimating the value of a natural phenomenon involving a Detector or Sensor.
 A Measurement also has a Location, Timestamp, and reference to the Method used to determine the value.
 - *Observation*: Act of observing phenomenon, where the goal is to measure, estimate or otherwise determine the value of a property.
 - *Sensor*: An entity capable of observing phenomena and returning observed values.
 A Sensor may contain several Detectors.